Do you have a rash? Know the difference between common conditions and when it could signal a more serious health concern.

 Many of these can be treated effectively with over-the-counter medications.
 But in some cases, your skin may be telling you that you have a more serious condition.

-“In dermatology, we treat a wide variety of rashes, from life-threatening to simply bothersome,” says Ashley B. Crew, MD, a dermatologist at Keck Medicine of USC and assistant professor of clinical dermatology at the Keck School of Medicine of USC.
+“In dermatology, we treat a wide variety of rashes, from life-threatening to simply bothersome,” says Ashley B. Crew, MD, a dermatologist at Keck Medicine of USC and clinical associate professor dermatology at the Keck School of Medicine of USC.

 Because skin is the largest organ in the body, it can show signs of an internal disease before the disease shows typical symptoms.